 When people are self-determining and self-managing at work, they have a greater sense of job satisfaction.
-With this comes increased motivation and drive to do a great job.
-So staff are more effective in their roles and more productive; not to mention happier.
+With this comes an increased motivation and drive to do a great job - teams are more effective in their roles and more productive; not to mention happier.

 Greater autonomy also stimulates creativity and helps generate ideas, bringing more innovation to the business.
 This fuels the development of new products and services, or enhances business processes, all of which helps drive business success.

 Empowerment can bring greater customer satisfaction too, especially where customer-facing employees have the authority to make decisions.
 We’ve all seen those documentaries where the boss goes undercover and discovers that there’s a level of dissatisfaction that is affecting customer service.
-Typically senior management is quite removed from the end customer – especially in larger businesses - and unless management can get close to customers, then staff dissatisfaction at the coal face can be missed.
+Typically, senior management is quite removed from the end customer – especially in larger businesses - and unless management can get close to customers, then employee dissatisfaction can be easily missed.
 But by feeling empowered, staff would be self-managing and have the authority to address customer issues directly or to manage themselves so that customer service is a priority.

 When staff try out new ideas and perhaps test new skills, then they grow and develop.
 They learn, improve themselves and become more proficient.
 In turn, this makes them happier, more enthusiastic and better prepared to face the obstacles and challenges they face.

-Each company leader will have their own take on whether or not empowerment is the right style of management for their business.
 If you want to empower your staff, but aren’t sure, you could start with allowing autonomy over some lesser aspects of their roles.
-For example, you could give them control over their own workspaces, or have them determine their own team structures, or involve them in recruitment decisions.
+For example, you could give them more control over their workloads, new ideas, have them determine their own team structures or involve them in recruitment decisions.

-Simply giving employees a degree of choice will fire up their motivation and performance.
-If you get employee empowerment right, you will find that empowered staff are happier, more productive and will contribute more to the business.
+Just giving your people a degree of choice will fire up their motivation and performance.
+If you get employee empowerment right, you will find that empowered staff are happier, more productive and will contribute to business success.